Fernando Lemos: Biography and work

-In 1959 he participated in the Exhibition 50 Independent Artists (SNBA, Lisbon) and, in 1961, in the II Exhibition of Visual Arts of the Calouste Gulbenkian Foundation, where he exhibited 4 drawings that "break or extend the traditional limits of Western drawing."
+In 1959 he participated in the Exhibition 50 Independent Artists (SNBA, Lisbon) and, in 1961, in the II Exhibition of Visual Arts of the Calouste Gulbenkian Foundation, where he exhibited four drawings that "break or extend the traditional limits of Western drawing."
 In 1962 he received a scholarship to Japan, sponsored by the Calouste Gulbenkian Foundation.
 In 1973, he participated in the Inaugural Collective Exhibition at Galeria Quadrum and, in the same year, exhibited paintings at Galeria Dinastia.

 Throughout the 1960s, he opted, in his pictorial production, for principles of plastic composition that led him to the "affirmation of a concrete abstractionism, defined by the presence and overlapping of black forms [...], which was very different from visual references and the surreal atmospheres that guided his first works."

-His activity as a poet and writer includes his participation, between 1955 and 1975, in the writing of the newspaper Portugal Demático – a publication created by Portuguese political exiles in Brazil – his collaboration in the magazine Colóquio/Artes (since 1971) and the publication of the poetry book Cá & Lá (Imprensa Nacional, Lisbon, 1985).
+His activity as a poet and writer includes his participation, between 1955 and 1975, in the writing of the newspaper Portugal Democrático – a publication created by Portuguese political exiles in Brazil – his collaboration in the magazine Colóquio/Artes (since 1971) and the publication of the poetry book Cá & Lá (Imprensa Nacional, Lisbon, 1985).

 His other professional activities include decorating Brazilian representation pavilions at international fairs (New York, 1957; Tokyo, 1963); teaching activity at the Faculty of Architecture and Urbanism of the University of S. Paulo; the presidency of the Brazilian Association of Industrial Design; the creation, in 1963, of a children's literature publishing house (Giroflé).

 In 1994, he exhibited individually at the Centro de Arte Moderna in Lisbon.

+Lemos died in São Paulo at the age of 93, succumbing to a kidney infection.
+He is survived by five children and his wife, Beatrix Overmeer.

 Awards and honours

 He won the Annual Photography Prize of the Centro Português de Fotografia, Porto, 2001.
-On 5 April 2004, he was awarded the degree of Commander of the Order of Infante D. Henrique.
-He was awarded the 2016 Visual Arts Critic Prize from APCA (São Paulo Association of Art Critics).
-On June 6, 2018, he was elevated to the rank of Grand Officer of the Order of Infante D. Henrique.
+On 5 April 2004, he was awarded the degree of Commander of the Order of Prince Henry.
+He was awarded the 2016 Visual Arts Critic Prize from APCA (São Paulo Art Critics Association).
+On June 6, 2018, he was elevated to the rank of Grand Officer of the Order of Prince Henry.